Lymphadenopathy in Children

 Your child may need to see a surgeon for biopsy.
 Or he or she may be referred to specialists in blood disorders and cancer.
 These can include a pediatric hematologist and oncologist.

-How is lymphadenopathy treated?
+How is lymphadenopathy treated in a child?

 The treatment of enlarged lymph nodes depends on the cause.
 Enlarged lymph nodes are often harmless and go away without any treatment.
 Treatment may include: